shivasiddharth/GassistPi/README.md

 cd /home/${USER}
 ```

-3. Open the service files in "/GassistPi/systemd/" folder and change instances of ```__USER__``` to your Pi's username.
-Save the files.

-4. Make the service installer executable
+3. Make the service installer executable

 ```
 sudo chmod +x ./GassistPi/scripts/service-installer.sh
 ```

-5. Run the service installer
+4. Run the service installer

 ```
 sudo ./GassistPi/scripts/service-installer.sh
 ```

-6. Enable the services - **Pi3 and Armv7 users, enable the "gassistpi-ok-google.service" and Pi Zero, Pi A and Pi 1 B+ users, enable "gassistpi-push-button.service"**
+5. Enable the services - **Pi3 and Armv7 users, enable the "gassistpi-ok-google.service" and Pi Zero, Pi A and Pi 1 B+ users, enable "gassistpi-push-button.service"**
 **Previously a service was dedicated for stopbutton that stops music/radio etc. Now, its being run in a thread along with the assistant so you will not find the service.**
 ```
 sudo systemctl enable gassistpi-ok-google.service
 sudo systemctl enable gassistpi-push-button.service
 ```

-7. Start the service - **Pi3 and Armv7 users, start the "gassistpi-ok-google.service" and Pi Zero, Pi A and Pi 1 B+ users, start "gassistpi-push-button.service"**
+6. Start the service - **Pi3 and Armv7 users, start the "gassistpi-ok-google.service" and Pi Zero, Pi A and Pi 1 B+ users, start "gassistpi-push-button.service"**
 **Previously a service was dedicated for stopbutton that stops music/radio etc. Now, its being run in a thread along with the assistant so you will not find the service.**
 ```
 sudo systemctl start gassistpi-ok-google.service